 This course examines contemporary East Asian cinemas’ transnational current at various levels of industry, genre, filmic style, and global commodification.
 Despite Hollywood cinema’s historical dominance of the global cinema market, the ways in which cinema is disseminated have never been monolithic.
-Such cultural traffic has occurred through negotiations among locales, regions, and nations, across Asian countries, including Japan, Hong Kong, Taiwan, and Korea, and with Hollywood as well.
+Such cultural traffic has occurred through negotiations among locales, regions, and nations, across East Asian countries and Hollywood as well.

 This 2-month intensive course, cosponsered with Transcultural Cinema Forum, scrutinizes the dynamic between the global and the local by focusing on those East Asian cinemas’ strategies towards globalization and regionalization.
-The course has been constructed in multiple sections, investigating transcultural aspects in cinema with specific topics, such as “cross media images in/beyond Taiwan,” “documentary as hybrid genre,” “nuclear problems beyond national boundaries,” “imperial Japan’s tourism films,” “talkies in Japan and colonial Korea,” and “comparison of queer cinema in Taiwan and Korea.”
-We will analyze films and other moving images from Okinawa, the rest of Japan, South Korea, and PRC this year.
+The course has been constructed in multiple sections, investigating transcultural aspects in cinema with specific topics, such as “Children of the World (1940): Jewish Filmmakers in Exile in Occupied Shanghai, 1939-1945,” “When Currents Collide: Chinese Independent Cinema and Japan.”

-This course is designed for all students who are interested in screen culture in Asia.
-Attending lectures, which will be held on Tuesdays in class, is mandatory in order to discuss both films and reading assignments during our class.
-Due to the Covid-19, guest speakers reside outside Japan will participate via zoom.
+This course is designed for all students who are interested in screen culture in Asia and other areas.
+Attending lectures, which will be held on Tuesdays in class, is mandatory in order to discuss both films and reading assignments during the classes.

 Free to All